CSS & JS Compilers

 Load Media-Queries Files Asynchronously

 Another option that can improve performance on mobile and desktop is the Load Media-Queries Files Asynchronously.
-This option can be found in Avada > Options > Advanced > Dynamic CSS & JS.
+This option can be found in Avada > Options > Performance > Dynamic CSS & JS.
 Let’s have some examples below.

 Example 1: